Zdeněk Pospěch

 Zdeněk Pospěch ([ˈzdɛɲɛk ˈpospjɛx]; born 14 December 1978) is a Czech former professional footballer.
 He normally played as a defender in a right back position, but could also play on the right side of midfield.

+Pospěch spent much of his early professional career in the Czech Republic before moving abroad to play for Danish club F.C.
+Copenhagen in 2008, and German club Mainz three years later.
+He also represented the Czech Republic national football team at UEFA Euro 2008.

 Club career

 Pospěch started his professional career in SFC Opava.
 After two loan-out deals to FK Dukla Hranice and Fotbal Třinec he moved to FC Baník Ostrava in 2001.
 After four years in Ostrava, he moved on to Sparta Prague.
 In 2005, he made his national team debut in a friendly match against Sweden.

 On 23 January 2008, his €1.9 million move to Danish F.C.
 Copenhagen were announced.
 Here he joined his friend Libor Sionko.

 In the 2010–11 UEFA Champions League, Pospěch was named in UEFA's "Team of the week".

 He signed for Bundesliga side 1.
 FSV Mainz 05 on a two-year-contract on 28 February 2011 and joined after the 2010–11 season when his contract with Copenhagen expired.

 In July 2014 he returned to SFC Opava which played in the Czech second division and where he started with professional football.